GeoscienceAustralia/sira/_sources/ch03_installation.rst.txt

 in the current directory.

-**Create AWS Instance using bash script**:
+**Create AWS Instance using bash script:** |br|
 The top level directory of SIFRA has the script ``create-aws-instance.sh`` The script requires the `aws command line interface <https://aws.amazon.com/cli/>`_ to be installed on the machine.
 It also requires access to AWS account credentials.

 The script is run as::